gwharton/module-autocustomergroup/README.md

 <li>Country Specific module addons available for UK, EU, Norway VOEC, AU GST and NZ GST Schemes</li>
 <li>Validation of Customers Tax ID on frontend during checkout, including feedback of validation status to customer.</li>
 <li>Automatically change customer group during frontend orders based on order contents, Tax ID and Country.</li>
-<li>Admin Create Customer - Tax ID's are validated and saved with the order address, but group change functionality disabled (only available while placing orders).</li>
+<li>Admin Create Customer - Tax ID's can be validated for existing customer addresses, but group change functionality disabled (only available while placing orders).</li>
 <li>Admin Create Order - Tax ID's are validated using the "validate" link during order creation, and customer is assigned new group if applicable.</li>
 <li>Option to add scheme currencies to Base Currency list for automatic exchange rate download, or able to use hard coded exchange rates.</li>
 <li>Module can be disabled, where legacy Magento functionality is restored.
 Module can be enabled/disabled on a per store basis with legacy functionality on one store, and new functionality on another store.</li>